Layr-Labs/eigenlayer-contracts/docs/releases/slashing-release/interfaces/core/slashing-parameter-configuration.md

 ### getAllocationDelay

-Returns the allocation delay for a operator
+Returns the current allocation delay for a operator at a given timestamp

 ### isOperatorSlashable